AlexandreSama/Kashir/README.md

 # Kashir

-EN : Kashir is a Discord.JS Bot for roleplay server.
+Kashir is a Discord.JS Bot for roleplay server.
 He creates a viable economy (backups will be done under MySQL) and independently manages the NPCs.

 ## Require

-EN :
 - Database
 - A RolePlay Server
 - something to keep the bot running continuously (VPS, Raspberry, etc..)

 ## Installation

-EN : Download everything except node_modules and do this command :
+Download everything except node_modules and do this command :

 ```bash
 npm install
 ```

-EN : change your Token in app.js, invite the bot to your server and run it !
+change your Token in app.js, invite the bot to your server and run it !

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.